AVA Wines of Sonoma County: Carneros Wine Region

 Compared with Sonoma County’s other cool-climate AVAs, like the Sonoma Coast and Green Valley of the Russian River Valley, Carneros receives much less rainfall, and it’s farther from the Pacific Ocean.

-The moderating influence of the San Pablo Bay, the northern portion of the greater San Francisco Bay, keeps Carneros cool and windy, but not too cold.
+The moderating influence of San Pablo Bay, the northern portion of the greater San Francisco Bay, keeps Carneros cool and windy, but not too cold.
 Despite the broad agricultural vista it presents, the area’s dense, clay soils are not particularly deep or fertile.

 Notable Wineries